egwilborn/unit-2-project/README.md

 View each host and what other podcasts they may host.
 <img src="public/images/screenshots/Host-Details.png">

-Add your other podcasts or hosts that aren't in the database.
+Login to add your other podcasts or hosts that aren't in the database.
 <img src="public/images/screenshots/Add-Podcast.png">

 ## Technologies Used